DianaOlympos/jekyll_softwaremaxims/_unpublished/2023-01-30-no-need-for-sbom.md

 I want to talk about this a bit more today.
 I do not think this is a valid argument.
-I will explain what a SBOM is, why you probably do not need it to support your Digital Infrastructure, and then even explain to you _how to find where to send the money to support it_.
-So if you legitimately have a budget to spend on the FOSS maintainers that make your business successful, you can follow this recipe to help them.
+I will explain what a SBOM is, why you probably do not need it to support your Digital Infrastructure, and then even explain to you how to find where to send the money.
+So if you legitimately have a budget to spend on the FOSS maintainers who make your business successful, you can follow this recipe to help them.

 And you know what?
 I will even make it easier.
 If you have a budget but do not